koculu/Regor/docs/api/collectRefs.md

 ## Overview

-The `collectRefs` function is a utility provided by Regor.
-It allows you to collect a set of reactive references (refs) within a specific scope and return both the result of an action and the collected refs.
+The `collectRefs` function allows you to collect a set of reactive references (refs) within a specific scope and return both the result of an action and the collected refs.
 This is useful for managing and tracking the refs used within a certain code block.

 ## Usage